jeremN/formControl/README.md

 6. Adding custom classes

-You can set custom CSS classes for field and error text block by passing an object as the config argument (see (#config-property) below for the used properties).
+You can set custom CSS classes for field and error text block by passing an object as the config argument (see [Config object](#config-property) below for the used properties).

 7. Ajax form